zxy-Ryan/FlightSearcher2/README.md

 1. Design a database through the raw data to represent a flight network.
 2. Read a graph from the database.
 3. Design a recursion algorithm that finds all paths as well as the shortest path through the graph.
 A 'path' represents a flights combination.
-4. Design a GUI to input and display the result.
+4. Design a GUI to change inputs and display results.
 For the web version, ArcGIS API for Javascript was used to display the map-related functions.

 _**Notice**_: The page was written in ES6(ECMAScript 2015), if something is going wrong please try another browser.